puppetlabs/puppet-rfc/arm-2.iteration/iteration.md

 ------------------------------
 ### Major implementation

 The expression based grammar is a major rewrite of the grammar.
+There are inherent risks with new code.
 There is a risk that some corner cases will be handled differently as the implementation does not have as a goal to be fully bug compatible.

 This is mitigated by:

 * The design where the parser produces a semantic model that is transformed into an AST model for the execution.
 This ensures that problems are most likely related to parsing (a possible type of problem is precedence issues).
-* A fairly large test suite (currently 642 examples) covering syntax and transformation in a non trivial way is in place.
-* Unit tests performing catalog compilation based on iteration functions are in place (currently 27 examples).
-* Problems are early in the chain (lexing/parsing) and are easy to find/fix as there is a foundation for conveniently testing the various steps.
+Such Problems are early in the chain (lexing/parsing) and are easy to find/fix as there is a foundation for conveniently testing the various steps.
 As an example, a problem reported for 3.x that is also present in the implementation of this ARM could have been a lexing problem, a problem in the parser, an evaluation problem, a problem in the resource type, or the catalog.
 (The issue is http://projects.puppetlabs.com/issues/19632).
 Within about 15 minutes of work (using 3 copy/pasted and modified unit tests) it was possible to pinpoint the culprit.
+* A fairly large test suite (currently 642 examples) covering syntax and transformation in a non trivial way is in place.
+* Unit tests performing catalog compilation based on iteration functions are in place (currently 27 examples).
 * The implementation of this ARM was done with a design principle to change as little existing code as possible, and instead re-route and transform the call flow.
-This makes A/B comparisons much easier.
+This makes A/B comparisons much easier when testing/debugging.
 * If extended tests /UX studies show there are (non anticipated) extensive problems, it is possible to implement this proposal on top of the existing grammar (such an implementation has already been made), albeit with some undesirable syntax restrictions.

+## Bloat

+The new implementation adds a lot of new code while keeping the old.
+This adds bloat.

+This is mitigated by:

+* The bloat is temporary - the intention is to deprecate and remove the current / "old" implementation when it is safe to do so.
+* The A/B testing is of great value when testing/debugging, and is considered to be worth the "bloat".
+* Although not measured, the runtime memory requirements should not dramatically increase; there is more code loaded, but there are also memory saving in the new implementation.

+## Garbage Collection

+One of Ruby's weak points is garbage collection performance.
+The implementation will generate more garbage objects to collect while parsing/building a model.

+This is mitigated by:

+* Ruby versions are getting better and better at garbage collection.
+* A steady state is eventually reached (all code is loaded)

 ## New Technology